Theory IV: Chromatic Harmony/Form & Analysis

 Class participation 10%

-Beginning in Fall 2015, Tarleton will begin differentiating between a failed grade in a class because a student never attended (F0 grade), stopped attending at some point in the semester (FX grade), or because the student did not pass the course (F) but attended the entire semester.
+Tarleton differentiates between a failed grade in a class because a student never attended (F0 grade), stopped attending at some point in the semester (FX grade), or because the student did not pass the course (F) but attended the entire semester.
 These grades will be noted on the official transcript.
 Stopping or never attending class can result in the student having to return aid monies received.
 For more information see the Tarleton Financial Aid website.